 Avoid all strenuous physical activities for one week

 Consult a doctor if your child experiences the following:

 A follow-up appointment is scheduled one week after discharge to check for wound healing.
-There is no need for removal of stitches as soluble sutures will be used.
+There is no need for the removal of stitches as soluble sutures will be used.